 Behavioral economics is the study of the psychological reasons behind the choices people make with money.
 These behaviors are usually triggered by our emotions, which you may have heard, is the one thing you should keep out of your financial decisions.
 But that’s easier said than done.

-Most financial professionals use a “risk assessment questionnaire” to help them determine how you’ll potentially react emotionally and behaviorally to financial volatility so they can help you invest in a way that you are comfortable with, from aggressive growth with high risk to conservative stability with low risk.
+Most financial professionals use a “risk assessment questionnaire” to help them determine how you’ll potentially react emotionally and behaviorally to financial volatility so they can help you invest in a way that you're comfortable with, from aggressive growth with high risk to conservative stability with low risk.

-Here are some sample questions to see where you land or you can take a look at the Transamerica questionnaire.
+Here are some sample questions to see where you land:

 What are the goals of your retirement savings?